ajs17/ajsmith/content/portfolio/index.md

 mainid: "portfolio"
 ---

-A summary of a few of my more consequential endeavors of the past decade.
+A summary of selected projects from the past decade.

 ## Mitime